NIH Clinical Trial Overview and Registration

 - Results – The study results must be reported on ClinicalTrials.gov within 1 year of the final collection of data.
 Results information includes participant flow, demographic and baseline characteristics, outcomes and statistical analyses, adverse events, the protocol and statistical analysis plan, and administrative information.

-Note – The NTC number (or ClinicalTrials.gov identifier) received upon registration will need to be reported to the IRB once received.
+Please note that the NTC number (or ClinicalTrials.gov identifier) received upon registration will need to be reported to the IRB once received.
 The NTC number is a unique identification code given to each clinical study when it is registered on ClinicalTrials.gov.
-Please submit the UCCS IRB protocol number and the NTC number to the IRB via email at email@example.com.
+Please submit the UCCS IRB protocol number and the NTC number to the IRB via email at firstname.lastname@example.org.

 The principles of Good Clinical Practice (GCP) help assure the safety, integrity, and quality of clinical trials by addressing elements related to the design, conduct, and reporting of clinical trials.
 NIH expects all NIH-funded clinical investigators and clinical trial staff who are involved in the design, conduct, oversight, or management of clinical trials to be trained in GCP.
 Additional information regarding the training are available at the Good Clinical Practice Training website.